69 Elegant Backyard Ideas for a Luxe Outdoor Space

 To bring some life to this spot, I’d love to add some seasonal flowering bulbs around those cute topiaries.
 Picture tulips popping up in the spring and violas bringing some color in the fall – it would really brighten things up!

-Secluded Garden Paths Lined With Ornate Lanterns
+Secluded Paths Lined With Ornate Lanterns

 Isn’t it just magical to wander along hidden paths in the garden, peeking out from behind the greenery?
 I think pathways should not only be functional but also beckon you to explore and take a break.